 Editor’s Note: Many Catholics believe that members of the clergy are appointed directly by God.
 They think that by submitting to their priests, they are, in effect, submitting to God.
 Ah-dong had also espoused this belief, but after a period of investigation and seeking he came to understand the principles guiding how God uses and appoints people.
 After he had reached this new understanding, his old views on the matter changed and he welcomed the Lord’s return.
 Want to know how he became reunited with the Lord?
 Read on to learn more about Ah-dong’s experience.

 I was raised in a Catholic family and at an early age I heard our priest say: “The Lord Jesus spoke to Peter saying: ‘That thou art Peter; and upon this rock I will build my church, and the gates of hell shall not prevail against it.
 And I will give to thee the keys of the kingdom of heaven.
 And whatsoever thou shalt bind upon earth, it shall be bound also in heaven: and whatsoever thou shalt loose upon earth, it shall be loosed also in heaven’ (Matthew 16:18–19).
 After the Lord Jesus rose from the dead, He conferred special authority to Peter.
 There is a very important section of the Catechism, which says that the Catholic Church is the one, holy, catholic and apostolic church.
 When Peter died, he conferred his special authority to the priests, bishops and the pope.
 These members of the clergy stay unmarried their entire lives and their foreheads are anointed with holy oil.
 As such, they are qualified to inherit the authority and power to forgive sin, which was conferred upon Peter by God.
 The church has granted us these powers, so we must administer on behalf of God….”
 After hearing this, I always believed that the priests are those used by God, and that we must listen to their teachings and guidance and confess to them when we sin in order to be forgiven.
 We also had to give our food to the priest to be consecrated.
 (Things that were consecrated by the priest were considered holy.)
 This was all common knowledge that every parishioner should know and respect.
 When I was little, no matter where I was, if I saw a priest I would immediately kneel on the ground to receive his blessing, thinking that by doing so God would protect me.
-I and other parishioners never dared to ask the priests and bishops questions and certainly would never doubt that their teachings were in line with.
+I and other parishioners never dared to ask the priests and bishops questions and certainly would never doubt that their teachings were in line with God’s will.
 No matter whether what they said was right or wrong, we should submit to them without judgment or critique.
 To do otherwise would be to resist the Lord Jesus.

 Later, after moving to Spain, because I was often too busy with work, I drifted further and further from God, prayed to God less and less and rarely attended Mass.
 Sometimes, when I returned to China, I would hear my mom talking about how the priests had given strict orders not to come into contact with members ofand had even made many remarks condemning .
 Hearing how the priests had condemned them, and observing my parents exaggerated expressions, I put up my guard against Eastern Lightning.